Last updated on 19 October 2021

-Cookie cutter style, nicely built and very solid Hard Rock of the Heavy Metal kind, with down-to-earth riffs.
+Cookie-cutter style, nicely built and very solid Hard Rock of the Heavy Metal kind, with down-to-earth riffs.
 Of which some of them seem to have matured some more since we last heard them in a studio album back in 2008.

 Rock or Bust is nothing more than your usual AC/DC holiday turkey with some gravy.
 Well cooked, no hard edges, no sharp points.
-Just your mainstream, politically correct US American brand of bad boy music, which is not so bad anymore and for sure not very scary.
+Just your mainstream, politically correct US American brand of bad-boy music, which is not so bad anymore and for sure not very scary.
 Are you going soft on me, boys?
 Whatever happened to the outback spirit?

 At roughly 35 minutes of air time, this is probably the shortest production ever to hit the fan community.
-Fortunately there are no fillers in there, as we had to find them in other albums.
+Fortunately, there are no fillers in there, as we had to find them in other albums.
 So, this means that there cannot be that many duds or the quality of the album will suffer greatly.

 Only just towards the end in Rock the House do they get a little more adventurous.
 And more in line with their 2008 production Black Ice, throwing in some elements that seem to come straight from Led Zeppelin.
 Kind of the stuff these guys produced back in the ’70s.
 The following track Sweet Candy is also noteworthy.
-Why they did not place these two tracks more to the front, I shall never know.
+And why they did not place these two tracks more to the front, I shall never know.

-Politically correct, no surprise allowed and whitewashed American style Hard Rock.
+Politically correct, no surprise allowed, and whitewashed American-style Hard Rock.
 This is how Rock or Bust comes across.
 And it is really far away from their stellar record Back in Black from 1980, which still takes my breath away after all these years.